Freshman Application Procedure

 - online portfolio and essay (required for studio-based major programs)

-Letters of recommendation are not required and not recommended.
+The College Report, Secondary School Final Report, Mid-term Report, and Letters of Recommendation on The Common Application are not required and not recommended.

 If you are a U.S. Permanent Resident, you will need to submit a copy of your Green Card.
 Applicants who are neither U.S. citizens nor U.S. Permanent Residents should see the International Students page of our website for applications procedures and deadlines.